-For starters, we're rearranging the tests you need to take to move through the licence stages, from learner to P1, P2 and then finally a full licence.
-We're also making sure that P2 drivers are safe drivers, by adding an extra 6 months to your P2 licence if you get suspended for unsafe driving.
+For starters, we have rearranged the tests you need to take to move through the licence stages, from learner to P1, P2 and then finally a full licence.
+We're making sure that P2 drivers are safe drivers, by adding an extra 6 months to your P2 licence if you get suspended for unsafe driving.

 From 20 November 2017:

 - Learners: You'll need to pass the Hazard Perception Test before you attempt your driving test and apply for a P1 licence.

 - P1: You won't need to do a test to apply for a P2 licence.
 As long as you have had your P1 for at least 12 months, you'll be able to apply for a P2 without having to do the Hazard Perception Test.